Hiromi Oshima: Appearances

 Before her Playmate appearance, Oshima appeared in the music video for Nelly's single "Shake Ya Tailfeather".
 She also appeared in several episodes of The Girls Next Door reality show on the E! network.
 She was cast as herself in the comedy movie The House Bunny (2008), and was also in the sci-fi movie Race to Witch Mountain (2009).
 Oshima has also appeared in the television sitcom Community, the Beyoncé-Lady Gaga music video for their single "Telephone", and in 2013, the comedy feature film Dealin' with Idiots and the romantic comedy The Wedding Ringer (2015).

 In 2011, Oshima was featured in a print ad/billboard advertising campaign for Virgin America.

 In 2017, she was featured in the music video for the song "Little Dark Age" by the rock band MGMT.

 Personal life

 Oshima was born and raised in Tokyo, Japan, then later moved to the United States.
 She has a degree in Communications and lived in Miami Beach, Florida, before to modeling for Playboy.
-She is in a relationship with the New Zealand singer-songwriter Connan Mockasin; the couple have one daughter.
+She is married to New Zealand singer-songwriter Connan Mockasin.
+The couple have one daughter.